Bryan-Rathos/Behavioral-Cloning/README.md

 [//]: # (Image References)

 [image1]: ./pictures/normal.jpg "Normal Image"
-[image2]: ./pictures/flipped.png "Flipped Image"
+[image2]: ./pictures/flipped.jpg "Flipped Image"
-[image3]: ./pictures/change_bright.jpg "Brightness changed"
+[image3]: ./pictures/change_bright.jpeg "Brightness changed"
-[image4]: ./pictures/resize128x128.jpg "Resized 128x128"
+[image4]: ./pictures/resize128x128.jpeg "Resized 128x128"
-[image5]: ./pictures/cropped&resized.jpg "crop and resize"
+[image5]: ./pictures/cropped&resized.jpeg "crop and resize"

 ---
-###Files Submitted & Code Quality
+### Files Submitted & Code Quality

 References for this project: (Thanks to all!)
 * Vivek Yadav's blog post on medium named "An augmentation based deep neural network approach to learn human driving behavior".
 This helped me greatly understanding how to tackle this problem of the project.
 It gave an insight about how to augment and process the images and its effect on creating a robust model.
 * NVIDIA end to end deep learning paper
 * Finally referred to many links by students on the slack channel and on the facebook group

-####1.
-Submission includes all required files and can be used to run the simulator in autonomous mode
+#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
 * model.py containing the script to create and train the model